sckott/veyor/README.md

 end
 ```

-Ideally, store those in env var keys like
+Store those in env var keys like

 * `ENV['APPVEYOR_ACCOUNT_NAME']`
 * `ENV['APPVEYOR_API_TOKEN']`

+An API key is not used if not provided - we don't error when it's missing as we did before.
+Use `verbose=true` to see request headers sent.

 ## In Ruby